Hannah-Joa-Theron/ocr-instrument-tracking/README.md

 ## Author

-Developed as part of the **Ergos Project** to automate student instrument tracking and reduce manual data capture.
+Developed as part of the **Ergos Project** for Prof. Andre van der Merwe to automate student instrument tracking and reduce manual data capture.